luije87/documentation/csv.rst

-preferred_name                Coming Soon: The student's preferred name middle_name                   Coming Soon: The student's middle name work_authorization_name       One of "U.S. Citizen", "Student (F-1) Visa", "J-1 Visa (Exchange Program)", "Permanent U.S. Resident", "Employment (H-1) Visa" department_gpa                Decimal of student’s departmental GPA bio                           A student's bio.
+preferred_name                Coming Soon: The student's preferred name middle_name                   Coming Soon: The student's middle name work_authorization_name       One of "U.S. Citizen", "Student (F-1) Visa", "J-1 Visa (Exchange Program)", "Permanent U.S. Resident", "Employment (H-1) Visa" card_identifier               Used for checking in students using a card swipe ethnicity                     The ethnicity of the user.
+See the reference section for options. gender                        The gender of the user.
+One of "Male", "Female", "Other", or blank (Not specified) department_gpa                Decimal of student’s departmental GPA bio                           A student's bio.
 Shown on the student profile.
 Visible to everyone who can see the profile. minor_names                   Semi-colon separated list